rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Place of publication: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>
 >Note on publication statement: <CITE>Samuel Green was located in Cambridge, Mass., from 1660 to 1672</CITE>

-<a name="5.21.37.2">5.21.37.2</a> If the name of the place of publication has changed over time, supply the place name appropriate to the [Date of publication](/DCRMR/ppdm/Date-of-publication/) if known (e.g., Leningrad, not Saint Petersburg, for works resources in that city between 1924 and 1991).
-If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.
+<a name="5.21.37.2">5.21.37.2</a> If the name of the place of publication has changed over time, supply the place name appropriate to the [Date of publication](/DCRMR/ppdm/Date-of-publication/) if known (e.g., Leningrad, not Saint Petersburg, for resources published in that city between 1924 and 1991).
+If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction, preceded by “that is,” in the language of the cataloging agency.

 >Example:
 ><CITE>[Christiania, that is, Oslo]</CITE>